The images in this article were taken pre-COVID-19.

-A gap year for college students can be a great way to prepare for studying medicine.
-Here’s what to do during a gap year before medical school.
+Taking a gap year can be a great way to prepare for medical school.
+Here’s what you can do to enhance your future studies during your gap year.

-Make the most of your time off with our tips on what to do during a gap year before medical school.
+Find out why why you should take a gap year and how you can make the most of your time off with our tips on what to do during a gap year before medical school.

-What is a gap year?
+Why take a gap year?

 Taking a gap year before starting medical school gives you more time to work on your application and pursue your personal interests.

 Gap year ideas

 Adding more weight to your medical school application is one of the most positive uses of a gap year before medical school.

 If your resume is looking a bit empty, taking a gap year is a chance to gain experience in the right areas.

 Community service, research, or volunteer work are gap year opportunities that can give your application to medical school an edge.